adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Cyre (The Mournland)/Cyre.md

     - Breland (Early)
 11. **Last War Allies: **
     - Breland (Later)
+12. **Pre-Galifar Name:** Metrol

+## Summary
+Destroyed at the end of the Last War, Cyre now exists only in the hearts of the refugees scattered across Khorvaire.

+Before the war, Cyre was the seat of the kings and queens of Galifar.
+The wealth of the kingdom flowed through Cyre, and it was a nexus for commerce and culture.
+By tradition, Cyre’s Princess Mishann had the rightful claim to the throne of Galifar.
+Cyrans take pride that they alone were in the right in the Last War, but they unquestionably lost more to the war than any other nation.
+As a Cyran, you stand on the moral high ground, but that may offer little comfort.

+Cyrans like to say that their culture represented the best that Galifar had to offer, which is to say a little bit of everything.
+Cyrans value diversity and versatility, both in talents and thought.
+Cyre couldn’t match Karrnath in martial discipline or Aundair in the arcane arts, but the flexibility of its forces reflected the nation’s ideals.

+Although the Sovereign Host was the dominant faith of Cyre, the Silver Flame had a significant following.
+Many survivors question their faith in the wake of the Mourning, but some believe that their anguish at the loss of their homeland is a divine trial, prompting them to cling to their faith more than ever.

+Queen Dannel ir’Wynarn was in Metrol on the Day of Mourning and is presumed dead.
+Her son, Prince Oargev ir’Wynarn, holds court in New Cyre, a massive refugee camp set up in Breland.
+Some refugees support Oargev and the dream of a restored Cyre, while others prefer to focus on the future instead of trying to reclaim the past.
+As a Cyran, you should decide whether you hold tight to your national identity, or instead consider yourself to be an expatriate without a nation.

 ## History
    **-2,000 YK:** Lhazaar leads humans from the continent of [Sarlona](https://eberron.fandom.com/wiki/Sarlona) to the eastern shores of Khorvaire.
 The humans land in the pre-[Galifar](https://eberron.fandom.com/wiki/Galifar) [Lhazaar Principalities](https://eberron.fandom.com/wiki/Lhazaar_Principalities), and have little or no contact with the fractious goblin states.